Plastic-Scanner/DB2.x-Firmware/README.md

 Feedback on architecture and implementation is welcome.
 Firmware currently controls an Arduino, which "talks" to an ADC chip and a LED driver, communicating via the serial interface.
 In directory `app` are the main sources, `test` is for unit tests (which needs much more love and actual tests), `drivers` contains custom drivers for componments on board.

-NOTE about drivers: at the moment, we use custom driver for the LED driver chip (`drivers/tlc59280`) and want to implement one for the ADC as well.
-However, at the moment we're using a third party library for the ADC, listed in *platformio.ini* at `[lib_deps]`, with sources located in `.pio/libdeps/uno/`.
-When a new driver is finished (checkout git branches), it will be stored in `drivers/ads1256` directory.
+> NOTE about drivers: at the moment we're using a third party library for the ADC, listed in *platformio.ini* at `[lib_deps]`, with sources located in `.pio/libdeps/uno/`.
+However, we hope to soon implement a custom, simpler driver for it which will be located in `drivers/ads1256`.